raimoncoding/raimoncoding/README.md

 - 👋 Hi, I’m Raimon.
 - 👀 I’m interested in software development.
-- 🌱 I’m currently learning 100 Days of Python.
+- 🌱 I’m currently learning AI with TensorFlow.
 - 📫 How to reach me: mail to info@raimoncoding.nl
 - 💪 I'm a supporter of disability rights and believe in empowering individuals with disabilities to pursue their passions and dreams.